armandomonteir-o/script-meta-robots-finder/README.md

 - Ensuring the presence of the essential `<meta name="robots">` tag for correct indexing.
 - Auditing whether the content of dozens of `<meta name="description">` tags or others had been correctly updated as planned.
+- Verifying that all important URLs were properly listed in the XML sitemaps for search engine crawling.

 The bottleneck was always the same: manual verification.
 The process was daunting, slow, and prone to errors: